And what does it do

 Figure 10:

-The green left crop frame and the blue right crop frame are similar to each other.
-Although on some pages there is a photo or no text at all.
+The green left crop frame and the blue right crop frame are similar, although on some pages, there is a photo or no text at all.

 Figure 10

-Even if you have a book of 1000 pages, you don’t have to check a single page for a wrong crop!
+Even if you have a book of 1000 pages, you don’t have to check a single page for the wrong crop!
 (See fig.11: the result)

-To get this amazing result, I used the Image Filters (fig.18) and I saved it in a workflow (Profile) for a next time, for similar books.
+To get this amazing result, I used the Image Filters (fig.18) and saved it in a workflow (Profile) for future use on similar books.

 Figure 16